ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/azure-queue-storage-etl.markdown

 * **Passwordless**

-    * This authorization method authorizes a dedicated machine and can only be used in self-hosted mode.
+    * This authorization method requires the machine to be pre-authorized and can only be used in self-hosted mode.
     * Passwordless authorization works only when the account on the machine is assigned the Storage Account Queue Data Contributor role; the Contributor role alone is inadequate.

     ![Passwordless method](images/queue/aqs-etl-passwordless-method.png "passwordless method")